aubreyrjones/mutagen/README.md

 2. Define every one of your items or moves with `►` after the name.
 Do _not_ use that symbol for any other purpose or in any other place.

 3. Include the `§` at the beginning of every section name.
+If you don't, the last move before the section name will eat up and include the section name and any flavor text after it.

 4. Use exactly the included `○△●▢` symbols for buyable and trackable items.
 These are the only "clickable" symbols in the app.

+5. Use the same format for aptitudes as in the core sections, with the `○` on either side of the aptitude name and the `►` after the last `○`: `○ APT_NAME ○ ○ ○ ►`.
+The number of `○` isn't important.

-5. Avoid complex formatting in move text.
+6. Avoid complex formatting in move text.
 Specifically, features like tables, images, embedded spreadsheets, and all the other fancy shit LibreOffice can do will break when the playbook is converted to plain text for automatic parsing.
 Keep it simple, or you'll need to